-^{214.} Friedman, supra note 133, at 389; see also Gregory v.
+214. Friedman, supra note 133, at 389; see also Gregory v.
 Ashcroft, 501 U.S. 452, 458 (1991) ("This federalist structure of joint sovereigns preserves to the people numerous advantages.
 It assures a decentralized government that will be more sensitive to the diverse needs of a heterogenous society; it increases opportunity for citizen involvement in democratic processes; it allows for more innovation and experimentation in government; and it makes government more responsive by putting the States in competition for a mobile citizenry."); Michael W. McConnell, Federalism: Evaluating the Founders' Design, 54 U. CHI.
-L. REV. 1484, 1509-10 (1987) ("One of the principal arguments for substantial state autonomy was that representatives in a smaller unit of government will be closer to the people There were two reasons to believe that a centralized government would undermine republican virtue.
+L. REV. 1484, 1509-10 (1987) ("One of the principal arguments for substantial state autonomy was that representatives in a smaller unit of government will be closer to the people . . . .
+There were two reasons to believe that a centralized government would undermine republican virtue.
 First, public spiritedness is a product of participation in deliberation over the public good.
 If the citizens are actively engaged in the public debate they will have more of a stake in the community.
 The federal government is too distant and its compass too vast to permit extensive participation by ordinary citizens in its policy formulations.
 By necessity, decision making will be delegated to agents.
 But as they are cut off from active participation in the commonwealth, the citizens will become less attached to it and more inclined to attend to their private affairs."); DAVID L. SHAPIRO, FEDERALISM: A DIALOGUE 91-92 (1995) ("[O]ne of the stronger arguments for a decentralized political structure is that, to the extent the electorate is small, and elected representatives are thus more immediately accountable to individuals and their concerns, government is brought closer to the people, and democratic ideals are more fully realized."); Erwin Chemerinsky, Empowering States When It Matters: A Different Approach to Preemption, 69 Brook.
 L. Rev. 1313, 1324-25 (2004) (detailing multiple rationales for federalism).

 would agree to participate in optional legislation in the same way.
 If the state allowed for legislative override of a governor's veto, then that same process could be used to participate in optional legislation as well.
-Thus, optional bills would raise the stakes of state-level legislative processes, allowing people to participate more meaningfully in federal policymaking.
-Constituents could now lobby their state representatives on federal issues, rather than relying solely on their distant Congresspeople or President.
-Further, some states create legislative space for direct democracy, and the participatory benefit of optional legislation would be even greater if citizens attempted to opt in via popular referenda or ballot initiatives.215
+Thus, with optional bills, the stakes of the state legislative processes would be higher than normal.
+People would be able to participate in the federal process in a more meaningful manner-suddenly, they could lobby their state representatives on federal issues, rather than only their distant Congresspeople or President.
+Further, some states create legislative space for direct democracy, and the participatory benefit of optional legislation would be even greater if citizens attempted to opt in via popular referenda or ballot initiatives.

 Part of the story is the sheer size of Congressional districts.
-With the national population increasing, Congress added seats to the House after every census from 1790 to 1910.216 But it failed to reach a deal after the 1920 census because of disagreements over whether adding more seats would create a cumbersomely large chamber and, more importantly as a matter of politics, whether doing so would favor the growing urban areas at the expense of the rural.217 However, under pressure from President Herbert Hoover, Congress finally compromised on the Apportionment Act of 1929, which capped the number of House seats at 435 and transferred the responsibility of setting the count to the executive branch.218 But as the number of seats stayed the same,
+With the national population increasing, Congress added seats to the House after every census from 1790 to 1910.
+But it failed to reach a deal after the 1920 census because of disagreements over whether adding more seats would create a cumbersomely large chamber and, more importantly as a matter of politics, whether doing so would favor the growing urban areas at the expense of the rural.
+However, under pressure from President Herbert Hoover, Congress finally compromised on the Apportionment Act of 1929, which capped the number of House seats at 435 and transferred the responsibility of setting the count to the executive branch.
+But as the number of seats stayed the same,